verlok/vanilla-lazyload/README.md

 ### Async script + auto initialization

-> **When to use**: you want to use a non-blocking script (which is faster), and you don't need to have control on the exact moment when LazyLoad is created.
+> **Use case**: you want to use a non-blocking script (which is faster), and you don't need to have control on the exact moment when LazyLoad is created.

 Include the following scripts **at the end of** your HTML page, right before closing the `body` tag.